odellus/odellus.github.io/about.md

 :::::{card}
 **2013** Founded WG-APL ➜ Phytomech Industries
 ^^^
-- Started as a one-man data-science consulting outfit.
+- Started as a one man band consulting outfit
-- Evolved into Phytomech Industries—an agricultural-robotics company
+- Evolved into Phytomech Industries—an agricultural robotics company
 :::::

 :::::::